 Art was in fish heaven with the birth of his grandson, Kolten McCabe.
 He was a very proud Grandpa and loved their time together.

 Art was number seven of eleven children, events were large and fun when the family could get together.

 Arthur is predeceased by his infant son Jeremy, his parents Mervin and Lorraine, his sisters, Sandra Wendel Gjevre and Marilyn Wendel Claussen, his brothers Roger Wendel and Robert Wendel.
 Art is survived by his wife, Donna Aas, their daughter, Nicole Aas McCabe (Scott) his Grandson, Kolten McCabe, his sisters, Jodelle Aas(John Ellson), Barbara Aas(Kenna McKenna) and Maryann Wendel Schumacher (Paul), his brothers Warren Wendel (Katie), David Aas(Sheila) and Bryon Aas (Amy Katz).
 He is further survived by his second family, his in-laws, Spencer and Betty Shaw and his brother-in law Terry Shaw (Cherie).

 He is also survived by numerous nieces and nephews and several grand nieces and nephews who loved him dearly.
 He also leaves behind his beloved dogs Tigg and Buddy.

 Memorial service will be at 11 a.m. on Wednesday, July 10, 2019, at St. Paul Lutheran Church in Chatfield.
 Visitation will be from 5-7 p.m. on Tuesday, July 9, 2019, at Riley Funeral Home in Chatfield.

-To send flowers to Arthur "Art" A. Aas' family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Arthur "Art" A. Aas, please visit our floral store.